AdaCore/spark2014/docs/lrm/source/subprograms.rst

       :Trace Unit: FA 6.1.4 VR global_item shall occur only if entity referenced is denoted by the subprogram

 #.
-Where the refinement of a state abstraction is not visible and a
+Where the refinement of a state abstraction is not visible (see
-   subprogram references one or more of its constituents the constituents may be represented by a ``global_item`` that denotes the state abstraction in the ``global_specification`` of the subprogram.
+   :ref:`state_refinement`) and a subprogram references one or more of its constituents the constituents may be represented by a ``global_item`` that denotes the state abstraction in the ``global_specification`` of the subprogram.
 [The state abstraction encapsulating a constituent is known from the Part_Of indicator on the declaration of the constituent.]

    .. ifconfig:: Display_Trace_Units